altermo/small.nvim/README.md

 + `builder.conf.builders` a table of builders, (see source code)

 ## Chat
-Required: `ollama`
+Required: some chat program that has a bin `chat`
-Summary: Runs ollama in buffer\
+Summary: Runs chat in buffer\
 Commands: `chat.run()`

 ## Cmd2ins